-The Retirement System's investment experience for 2018 was a loss of 5.0%, which was below its target assumption of 7.00%.
-Disappointing returns happen periodically and are to be expected.
-Despite the earnings disappointment, in recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1% Cost of Living Adjustment to retirees in 2018 and will revisit the issue in 2019, as it does each year.
+The Retirement System's investment experience for 2019 was a gain of 16.5%, which was above its target assumption of 7.00%.
+In recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1% Cost of Living Adjustment to retirees in 2019 and will revisit the issue in 2020, as it does each year.

-As a result of societal changes and an ever-changing investment scene, the Board's role of matching investment returns with future pensioner liabilities continues to be as important as ever.
-In 2018, the Retirement System made a number of strategic changes to its investment portfolio, as recommended by its investment advisor.
+After two years of studying our benefit structure, the Board elected to pursue certain legislative initiatives at the end of 2019.
+Those initiatives will evolve in the first half of 2020, and assuming passage in the NH Legislature, should improve the sustainability of the Plan for future participants.
+In 2019, the Retirement System also made a number of strategic changes to its investment portfolio, as recommended by its investment advisor.
 Changes in the way investments are allocated allowed the Retirement System to meet cash flow obligations while having a minimal impact on overall investment returns.

-As this was my first year as Chairman, I would like to thank my fellow members on the Retirement System's Board, the retirement system staff, and all of the active and retired members for their support and interest in the Board's activities throughout the year.
-While I welcome two newly elected members to the Board beginning in 2019, I want to take this opportunity to thank the departing members who have given their time and talents to our organization to ensure that the issues and challenges of the future will be managed to the benefit of all stakeholders.
+As Chairman, I would like to thank my fellow members on the Retirement System's Board, the retirement system staff, and all of the active and retired members for their support and interest in the Board's activities throughout the year.
+While I welcome Richard Bunker as a newly appointed member to the Board beginning in 2020, I want to take this opportunity to thank departing member Dianne Mercier who has given nine years of her time and talents to our organization to ensure that the issues and challenges of the future will be managed to the benefit of all stakeholders.